gregorio-project/hyphen-la/doc/README.md

 - Karl Ernst Georges, [*Ausführliches lateinisch-deutsches Handwörterbuch*](http://www.zeno.org/Georges-1913), 8th edition, 1913/1918. –
   A comprehensive Latin-German dictionary of ancient Latin.
+- Henri Goelzer, *Le latin en poche.
+Dictionnaire latin-français*, 1928. – Covers ancient and medieval Latin up to the Carolingian era.
+- Joseph Maria Stowasser, *Lateinisch-deutsches Schulwörterbuch*, several editions (e. g.
+1994). – This is a popular school dictionary in the German-speaking countries.
+It does not only cover ancient, but also selected medieval and Neo-Latin authors.

+### Dictionaries of medieval Latin
 - Charles du Cange et al., [*Glossarium mediæ et infimæ Latinitatis*](http://ducange.enc.sorbonne.fr/), 1883–1887. – Outdated and intended for historians rather than philologists, but still the only